20+ Stunning Vegetarian Appetizer Recipes for a Perfect Party

 5. Slice into 1-inch pinwheels before serving

-Pro tip: Use flavored hummus varieties like roasted red pepper or garlic for added dimension.
+Pro tip: Use flavored hummus varieties, such as roasted red pepper or garlic, for added dimension.

 Mediterranean-Inspired Vegetarian Appetizers